ltalirz/atomistic-software/README.md

 This covers the `DFT`, `WFM`, `QMC`, `TB`, and `FF` categories.

 Softwares in the `Spectroscopy` category are not necessarily simulation engines in the above sense, but compute the response of a given atomic structure to an external excitation (via photons, electrons, ...).

+## Relevance criterion

+In order to keep the length of the list manageable, atomistic simulation engines need to have had at least **one year with 100 citations** or more in order to be added to the list.
 ## Adding a simulation engine

 Contributions of new simulation engines are always welcome!

-In order to keep the length of the list manageable, new atomistic simulation engines need to have had at least **one year with 100 citations** or more.
-It is obviously somewhat arbitrary (and is not fulfilled by all historical entries on the list), and may be relaxed over time.
+Please check that your engine fits the [scope](#scope) and meets the [relevance criterion](#relevance-criterion).
+Then pick one of the following two options:
 #### Option 1: Suggest addition

 If you're not familiar with GitHub or don't have time to add the engine yourself, just [add a comment](https://github.com/ltalirz/atomistic-software/issues/21) with your suggestion.